 A. The fee required by this Ordinance is the Municipal Review Fee.
-The Municipal Review Fee shall be established by duly adopted Resolution of the Municipality to defray review costs incurred by the Municipality and the Municipal Engineer.
+The Municipal Review Fee shall be established by the Municipality to defray review costs incurred by the Municipality and the Municipal Engineer.
 The Applicant shall pay all fees.